 - Trivandrum (Thiruvananthapuram)

 Of these, the most recent are the Mysore and Guwahati chapters.
+Also, please note that information received suggests that the Pune chapter and the Coimbatore chapter are no longer active and are not responding to queries.
 Information on all chapters can be seen on the relevant pages: (city-wise/ region-wise dementia resources pages).

 No details are available for some earlier ARDSI chapters, which are probably not active as chapters now and are not listed on the ARDSI site (ARDSI Jaipur Chapter and ARDSI Lucknow chapter).
 More ARDSI chapters are proposed (such as Baroda, Chandigarh, Ludhiana, Nagpur, Puducherry, Shimla, Srinagar, Varanasi.